aspose-svg/Aspose.SVG-Products/svg/en/net/base64-encoder/ico-to-base64/_index.md

 {{<section banner>}}
 ---
-h1: Convert ICO to Base64 via C#
+h1: Convert ICO to Base64 online or via C#
-h2: Encode ICO to Base64 string in C# and use it for examples for data URI
+h2: Encode ICO to Base64 string and use it for data URI.
+You can encode images online or with C#.
 ---

 {{<section overview>}}